Implants vs Dentures

-Benefits like improved comfort, enhanced taste and chewing ability, and better overall dental health make it easy to see why dental implants are emerging as the preferred tooth replacement solution over dentures.
+Benefits like improved comfort, enhanced chewing ability, and no daily removal make it easy to see why dental implants are emerging as the preferred tooth replacement solution over dentures.

 Comparing Fit, Function, and Comfort